Top of main content

 The first step to saving money on energy is to understand what you’re spending.

 A smart meter tells you how much gas and electricity you’re using in real time.
+Find out more about getting a smart meter.

 If you can't get a smart meter, look at your bills and check how much you use against what's expected for similar households.

-• timers for electrical devices
+• Timers for electrical devices

-• dimmer switches for lighting
+• Dimmer switches for lighting

-• low-energy light bulbs
+• Low-energy light bulbs

-• smart thermostats
+• Smart thermostats

 Shower or bath?

-High or low temperature washing?
+High or low-temperature washing?

-Avoid putting your washing machine onto a higher setting.
+Avoid putting your washing machine on a higher setting.
 Most detergents work perfectly well at lower temperatures like 30 degrees.
 You could save money by using an eco-wash setting and waiting until you have a full load of washing.

 Hanging clothes to dry where possible, rather than using a tumble dryer, can also save you money.